 The School District participates in the Northern Buckeye Education Council Workers' Compensation Group Rating Plan (Plan), an insurance purchasing pool.
 Northern Buckeye Education Council serves as sponsor for the plan through Optimal Health Initiatives.
 The Plan is intended to reduce premiums for the participants.
 The workers' compensation experience of the participants is calculated as one experience and a common premium rate is applied to all participants of the Plan.
 Each participant pays its workers' compensation premium to the State based on the rate for the Plan rather than its individual rate.
-Participation in the Plan is limited to entities that can meet the Plan's selection criteria.
-The Plan provides the participants with a centralized program for the processing, analysis, and management of workers' compensation claims and a risk management program to assist in developing safer work environments.
+Participants with a centralized program for the processing, analysis, and management of workers' compensation claims and a risk management program to assist in developing safer work environments.
 Each participant must pay its premiums, enrollment or other fees, and performs its obligations in accordance with the terms of the agreement.

-Note 11 - Contractual Obligations
+Note 10 - Contractual Obligations